Ellie Planner

 What do others think?

 The general sentiment about Ellie is positive, especially from people who were frustrated with more complex tools.
-The brain dump function is often mentioned as a favorite – it provides peace of mind to be able to put everything somewhere without having to organize it immediately.
+The brain dump function is often mentioned as a favorite – it provides peace of mind to be able to put everything down somewhere without having to organize it immediately.

 Keep Productive, a popular YouTube channel about productivity tools, described Ellie as a lightweight alternative to Sunsama.
 They were positive about the time-blocking focus and calendar integration, but critical of the price compared to Todoist.
 They also noted that the app feels a bit like a “web-wrapper.”